VICTORIA PEAK (THE PEAK)

 Inside the Peak Galleria

 Hong Kong Tourism Board opened the Peak Visitor Centre in April 2008.
-The centre is housed in a heritage Peak Tram cabin which was is service between 1959 and 1989 and is installed under a Victorian canopy.
-The centre is open daily from 9am to 9pm and provides a full range of visitor information services.
+The centre was housed in a heritage Peak Tram cabin which was is service between 1959 and 1989 and installed under a Victorian canopy.

 Just a short walk along Findlay Road alongside the Peak Tower leads to the two-storey Lions Lookout Pavilion which has also undergone a recent renovation.